+Dementia and unmet needs.
 Over time, persons living with dementia can find it hard to tell others what they need.
 They may show frustration about needs that are unmet.
 They may wander, hit, or refuse care because they may have no other way to let people know what they need.
 These actions can be hard for care partners.
-If these actions are common, care partners can feel "burnt out."
+If these actions are common, care partners can feel “burnt out.”

-|Common Unmet Needs in Persons Living With Dementia
+|Common Unmet Needs in Persons Living With Dementia|

 Finding out what the person needs can help stop these actions.
 Ask family, friends, and other care partners to help.

-Check basic needs first, such as toileting, hunger, thirst and pain.
+Check basic needs first, such as toileting, hunger, thirst, and pain.

 Find what may be causing the person to act the way they are.
 Pay attention to the time of day or location of the action.
 Think about what is going on around them, such as too much noise, or bright lights that may cause scary shadows.
-Think about the person's habits, and what they like.
-This may give a clue about their needs, and what may be causing the actions.
+Think about the person’s habits, and what they like.
+This may give a clue about their needs, and what may be causing their actions.

 Understand what started it – often called a “trigger.”
 Make note of anything that makes the actions better or worse.
 Keep track of changes to the person’s medical condition or medications that might cause the actions.
 How the care partner responds to the actions may also make it better or worse.

 Learning what needs are not being met takes time and can be frustrating.
 For some persons living with dementia, these actions may continue even if all of their needs are met.

 For caring partners: 4 steps to help you have strong emotions

 Many strong feelings can come up when giving care, such as anger.
 Often care partners don’t feel like they have time to take care of themselves and their feelings.
 If strong feelings go on, care partners may stop treating the person with care and respect.
 Follow these steps to help with strong emotions: